Christmas Concerts in Luxembourg and Brussels

-The quintet consists of Daniel Blumenthal on piano, Elisabeth Zeuthen Schneider and Nicolas Dupont on violins, Tony Nys on alto, and Justus Grimm on cello.
+The quintet consists of Daniel Blumenthal on piano, Elisabeth Zeuthen Schneider and Nicolas Dupont on violins, Tony Nys on viola, and Justus Grimm on cello.

 The quintet plays the work of Emil Hartmann (1836-1898) who was a Danish composer of great talent.
 Unfortunately, he spent most of his life in the shadow of his father, J.P.E.
 Hartmann, and his brother-in-law, Niels.
 W. Gade, who were two of the most famous and influential Danish composers of the 19th century within the genre of chamber music.

 Hartmann’s descendants now live in Belgium.
 A Belgian-Danish affiliated ensemble is therefore the perfect way to honor Emil Hartmann’s music.
 It is made possible by Danish docent of The Royal Danish Academy of Music and first violinist in the chamber quintet, Elisabeth Zeuthen Schneider, who made some thorough detective work across Europe to re-discover Emil Hartmann’s music – she even found never before seen manuscripts, which were thought to be have been lost.
 Elisabeth Zeuthen Schneider transcribed the sheets and has taken up playing them with her chamber quintet.

 The effort Elisabeth Zeuthen Schneider made to find the lost pieces, made it possible to expand the knowledge of the important, Danish, late romantic composer Emil Hartmann – abroad and in Denmark.
 The works Zeuthen Schneider recovered are: